seamplex/feenox/examples/mechanical.md

 Actually, this example shows three cases:

-1. Uniform temperature indentically equal to 200ºC
+1. Uniform temperature identically equal to 200ºC

 2. Linear temperature profile on the vertical direction given by an algebraic expression